medienbaecker/kirby-cropselect/README.md

 # Cropselect for Kirby 3

 This is a visual crop selector for Kirby 3.
-You can select from the 9 different crop positions and use it in your template like that:
+You can select from 9 different crop positions and use it in your template like that:

 ```php
 $image->crop(100, 200, $image->cropselect());